-As this author sees it, open-media evidence is no less reliable than archival, but it must be based on solid historical grounds.
-This, however, is not what we read in Helfont’s Ph.D. dissertation and book.
-The first historical indication he provides is the first (1968) Iraqi constitution under the Baʿth.
-Indeed, as he reports, it had much Islam in it, including shari‘a.
-However, this had nothing to do with the Baʿth Party’s “profound love for Islam”, or their wish “to tie the regime’s legitimacy to Islam.”
-Our historian forgot to look at the power balance in the ruling elite during the first months of Baʿth rule.
-The 1968 constitution was dictated by the most powerful state institution, the five-men strong Revolutionary Command Council (RCC).
-All five members were middle-aged military generals.
+Open-source media evidence is no less reliable than archival, but it must be based on solid historical grounds.
+This, however, is not what we derive from Helfont’s doctoral dissertation and book.
+The first historical evidence he points to is in the first (1968) Iraqi constitution under the Baʿth.
+Indeed, as he reports, it has many elements of Islam in it, including sharīʿ.
+However, this had nothing to do with the Baʿth party’s “profound love for Islam” or wish “to tie the regime’s legitimacy to Islam.”
+Our historian forgot to take the power balance in the ruling elite during the first months of Baʿth rule into account.
+The 1968 constitution was dictated by the most powerful state institution, the five-man Revolutionary Command Council (RCC), with all five middle-aged generals.
 President Ahmad Hassan al-Bakr and the others were all religious Sunni Muslims.
-Not all five joined the party, but even those who did, did it at a ripe age (the president joined when he was 46 years old).
-Their connection with the party was tenuous.
-Nine months after a 1963 Baʿth-‘Arif coalition reached power, the “Baʿthi” General Ahmad Hassan al-Bakr collaborated with General ‘Abd al-Salam ‘Arif, removed the Baʿthis from the government and tossed many (including Saddam) to jail.
-In 1968 the Baʿthis swallowed their pride and collaborated with him against the ‘Arif regime, but a Baʿthi he was not.
-What probably happened was that in July 1968 the generals of the RCC were in a hurry to issue a constitution.
-They therefore borrowed almost the entire text of state-Islam relations from the constitution of their predecessor, the religious ‘Abd al-Rahman ‘Arif.
-Whatever the case, the 1968 constitution was not Ba’thi.
+Not all of the five joined the party and even those who did, did so at a relatively ripe age (for example, al-Bakr was 46).
+Their connections with the party were tenuous.
+Nine months after a 1963 Baʿth-‘Arif coalition gained power, the “Baʿthist” al-Bakr collaborated with General ʿAbd al-Salam ʿArif to remove the Baʿthists from the government and tossed many, including Saddam, into jail.
+In 1968, the Baʿthists swallowed their pride and collaborated with al-Bakr against the ʿArif regime, but al-Bakr was not a Baʿthist.
+The likely reality is that the RCC generals were in a hurry to issue a constitution in July 1968 and therefore borrowed almost the entire text on state-Islam relations from the constitution of their predecessor, the religiously-minded ʿAbd al-Rahman ʿArif.
+Whatever the reason, the 1968 constitution was not Baʿthist.

-In November 1969 the Baʿthis, who had already controlled the party’s Iraqi branch (Regional Leadership, RL), assumed control of the RCC as well.
-Security Chief Saddam Hussein became vice president and Deputy Chairman of the RCC.
-This way the two top institutions came under the control of the young Baʿthis, ‘Aflaq’s disciples.
-The second constitution, that of July 1970, was composed by Saddam and those younger Baʿthis.
-They included, for example, the Christian Tariq ‘Aziz, ‘Izzat Ibrahim al-Dury, Taha Yassin Ramadhan, and ‘Abd al-Khaliq al-Samarra’i.
-As a result, in the 1970 Baʿthi constitution Islam was eradicated almost entirely.
-The 1968 Islam-rich constitution, therefore, was condemned to oblivion not due to fear of some formidable radical “religious circles”, inside or outside of Iraq, but as the young Ba’this’ battering ram against the religious circles.
+In November 1969, the Baʿthists, who already controlled the party’s Iraqi branch—the Regional Leadership (RL)—assumed control of the RCC as well, with security chief Saddam becoming its vice president and deputy chairman.
+Thus, the two leading institutions came under the control of the young Baʿthists, ʿAflaq’s disciples.
+The second constitution, that of July 1970, was composed by Saddam and those younger Baʿthists, including, for example, (the Christian) Tariq ʿAziz, ʿIzzat Ibrahim al-Douri, Taha Yassin Ramadhan, and ʿAbd al-Khaliq al-Samarraʾi.
+As a result, Islam was eradicated almost entirely from the 1970 Baʿthi constitution, the young Baʿthists using this as a battering ram against radical religious circles, whether inside or outside of Iraq, rather than in any way out of purported fear of their so-called formidability.